apify/apify-cli/README.md

 Note that the acts running on Apify Actor platform are executed in Docker containers, so with an appropriate `Dockerfile` you can build your acts in any programming language.
-However, we recommend building the acts in JavaScript / Node.js, for which we provide the most libraries and support.
+However, we recommend using JavaScript / Node.js, for which we provide most libraries and support.

 ## Installation